Nottinghamshire v Northants: Riki Wessels blasts 107 to give hosts commanding lead

 Riki Wessels struck 107 not out to give Nottinghamshire a commanding lead over Northants on day two at Trent Bridge.

-Wessels took the game away from the visitors in his 79-ball knock, which included 14 fours and four sixes and gave Notts a 389-run advantage.
+Wessels took the game away from his former county in a 79-ball knock, which included 14 fours and four sixes and gave Notts a 389-run advantage.

 Earlier Cheteshwar Pujara (34) and Samit Patel (64) had laid the foundations before a spirited Rory Kleinveldt (3-81) bowled both batsmen.